robert-zaremba/robert-zaremba.github.io/pages/about_me.rst

 Recently I’m an IT leader and developer at `AgFlow <http://agflow.com>`_ .
 At AgFlow we try to rethink agricultural market intelligence and provide analytical capabilities for market professionals.
 Before I was supporting `asseco <http://asseco.com/pl/home-en/>`_ (one of the biggest IT company in Europe) where I was developing a cloud system (based on `OpenStack <http://en.wikipedia.org/wiki/OpenStack>`_).
-I've also built a system for context advertising network company - `BussinesClick <http://www.businessclick.com/>`_ which is using by leading polish companies to match right person with relevant content.
+I built a system for context advertising network company - `BussinesClick <http://www.businessclick.com/>`_ which is used by leading polish companies  to match right person with relevant content.
+I was also a part of a Automated Test Laboratory Environment  - an innovative project to connect [NSN](http://nsn.com) all labs across the world in a common cloud infrastructure to optimize and facilitate tests executions.

 Moreover I'm programming some social portals (`expressYa <http://expressya.com>`_).